 1. Switch to natural, homemade cleaners

 Traditional store-bought cleaning products can contain dangerous chemicals and substances that irritate the skin and respiratory systems, cause allergic reactions, and contribute to indoor air pollution.
 Avoid chemical cleaners altogether by substituting them for natural cleaning solutions like baking soda and vinegar.
 Baking soda can be used as an air freshener, a toilet cleaner, and as a way to unclog drains.

 Like baking soda, white vinegar is also a solid household cleaner.
-It can be used to clean shower doors, pewter, copper, dishes, and microwaves.
+It can be used to clean shower doors and windows, pewter, copper, dishes, and microwaves.
 Mixed with olive oil, it becomes a great stainless-steel cleaner and when combined with baking soda and lemon oil, it becomes an all-purpose cleaner.

 2. Make sure all appliances are in excellent working condition